docusealco/docuseal/docs/api/csharp.md

           "properties": {
             "name": {
               "type": "string",
-              "description": "The name of the template",
+              "description": "The name of the template.",
+              "examples": [
-              "example": "New Document Name"
+                "New Document Name"
+              ]
             },
             "folder_name": {
               "type": "string",
-              "description": "The folder's name to which the template should be moved.", "example": "New Folder"
+              "description": "The folder's name to which the template should be moved.", "examples": [
+                "New Folder"
+              ]
             },
             "roles": {
               "type": "array",